martingmayer/preventr/README.md

 ## Using {preventr}

 Despite the work it does, I designed {preventr} with the goal of having a simple, intuitive API.
-The “workhorses” are “behind the scenes”, with just one function (and synonym) being exposed to the user:
+The “workhorses” are “behind the scenes”, culminating in one function (and synonym) being exposed to the user:

 - `estimate_risk()` (or `est_risk()`)